philippedc/Arduino-Uno-Wind-Turbine-MPPT-Regulator/README.md

 # Arduino-Uno-Wind-Turbine-MPPT-Regulator
+This is a project that explain how to build a wind turbine MPPT regulator with an Arduino Uno rev.3 and some others unsual components.
+This regulator is driven by a Piggott 1.80m 350W wind turbine since the 7 july 2019.

 For a wind turbine, a regulator has two goals:
 To protect the wind turbine against over speed of the turbine that may destroy it, To adapt the power delivered to charge a battery or to drive an injector.